 As of distribution of this assignment on July 25, 2012 (Wednesday), each team will defend its own machines and seek to compromise the machines of the other system administration groups.

-Attacks may continue until 8:00am, August 4th, 2008 (Friday, the final day of class).
-Journals will be due at 12:30am on August 4th.
+Attacks may continue until 8:00am, August 10th, 2012 (Friday, the final day of classes for the semester).
+Journals however will be due at 11:00am on August 8th.
 NO LATE JOURNALS WILL BE ACCEPTED.

 PURPOSE OF EXERCISE.
 Be sure that you understand that the purpose of this exercise is NOT to foster a "hacker" mentality or to arbitrarily teach the methods used by hackers.
 Knowledge of the techniques used by attackers must be understood to properly secure a network, which is one of the more critical jobs of the modern system administrator.
 Use what you learn in a responsible manner.

 SCOPE OF USE.
-In this exercise, strictly limit all attacks and attempts to gain information to the other sysadmin machines (192.168.10.*) in room 016 as listed on my webpage and the lab netowrk.
+In this exercise, strictly limit all attacks and attempts to gain information to the other sysadmin machines (machines numbered 192.168.10.50 and greater) in room 016.
 Any use of such techniques or ANY such use on ANY other Computer Science machines or those of any other system is strictly prohibited.
 Be careful and stay within our sandbox.
 Do not attack any of the YSP machines.

 NO ACTUAL DAMAGE.
 The goal of this exercise is to gain access; not to damage ANY portion of the target computer, including its filesystems or to cause ANY mischief whatsoever.
 DO NO DAMAGE.
 Just start up a backdoor shell.